joinpursuit/ac15-bootcamp/lecture.md

 - `right`: clears a right flow
 - `both`: clears both

 > **Exercise:** Create a page with four sections: two horizontal sections with two equal-width sections in between.
 See the example below.
-Don't use a table.
+Don't use a `table` tag.
 Use `float` and `clear`.
 >
 > ![float-clear](images/float-clear.png)